Guidance for health professionals on diagnoses, prevention and treatment of meningococcal disease.

 - isolation of the organism from a normally sterile body site (usually cerebrospinal fluid (CSF) or blood) or

-For more information see ‘Laboratory investigation of suspected cases’ (Section 5) in the Guidelines for public health management of meningococcal disease in the UK.
+For more information see ‘Laboratory investigation of suspected cases’ in the Guidelines for public health management of meningococcal disease in the UK and the Meningococcal Reference Unit user manual for testing services and specimen specifications.

-The national surveillance protocol for invasive meningococcal disease (IMD) in England has been extended in recognition of:
+The national surveillance protocol for invasive meningococcal disease (IMD) in England has been extended.

-- The emergency introduction of a quadrivalent conjugate vaccine against meningococcal groups A, C, W, and Y (MenACWY) for 14-18 year-olds in August 2015 in response to a national outbreak of a hypervirulent MenW.
+- the emergency introduction of a quadrivalent conjugate vaccine against meningococcal groups A, C, W, and Y (MenACWY) for 14-18 year-olds from August 2015 in response to a national outbreak of a hypervirulent MenW.
+At the same time MenACWY vaccine also replaced the adolescent MenC dose that was introduced in June 2013

-- The introduction of a MenB vaccine, Bexsero®, into the national infant immunisation schedule in September.
+- the introduction of a MenB vaccine, Bexsero®, into the national infant immunisation schedule in September 2015

 Prevention and treatment